 You have a choice of PRIME 2.0 PU Leather, SoftWeave Fabric and NAPA Leather upholstery, from cheapest ($499) to most expensive (from $999).
 Their warranty is 5 years, with a 2-year extension if you share a picture of your chair on social media.
-Delivery charges are $20, and you can pay another $29 to have the chair assembled on the spot.
+Delivery is free, and you can pay another $29 to have the chair assembled on the spot.

 Herman Miller Aeron